Doctorbal/zabbix-postgres-partitioning/README.md

 fsync = off                             # flush data to disk for crash safety
 ```

-Just reload the PostgreSQL, restart is not required.
+Just reload the PostgreSQL.
+There is no need to restart, this option takes effect just with reload.
 Now you can start the import procedure.

 ```
 pg_restore -v -Fd -j 4 -d zabbix sql_dump-LARGE_TABLES-TRENDS-INSERTS-for-restore
 ```

-In my case I was importing about 49 million records.
-It will finish with some error reports but you can ignore those, as majority of the data will be inserted and only duplicates will fail.
+I was importing about 49 million records for about 3 hours.
+The import may finish with some error reports, but you can ignore those, as majority of the data will be inserted and only those considered as duplicates will fail.

-Turn on the fsync in `/etc/postgresql/11/main/postgresql.conf`, or just delete this extra line as on is default so you are on the safe side once again.
+Turn on the fsync in `/etc/postgresql/11/main/postgresql.conf`, or just delete this config line in `/etc/postgresql/11/main/postgresql.conf` as `fsync=on` is the default, so you are on the safe side once again.

 ```
 fsync = on                             # flush data to disk for crash safety